-We have provided the driver program in array-max-main.c, which processes the command line arguments and call the array_max function.
-Once compiled with your implementation, the interactions with array-max should look as follows:
+We have provided the driver program in array-max-main.c, which processes the command line arguments and calls the array_max function.
+The Makefile will compile both array-max-main.c and your implementation of the array_max function to produce the executable array-max.
+Once compiled, the interactions with array-max should look as follows: